Updated July 2026 · Verified against Prairies Economic Development Canada guidelines

 Premium See what trips up most applicants for this program — and how to avoid it.

-• Business not incorporated or operating less than 2 years in the Prairies (BSP requirement)
+• Business not incorporated in Canada, or in business less than 2 years in Canada (BSP mandatory criteria)

 Premium See the most common reasons applications get rejected — before you submit yours.